Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
 In other words, a Zone 5 garden can support plants listed as Zones 1–5.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.
+Be sure to read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow vegetables and herbs.
-Native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
-Other beloved garden vegetables love the heat, like cucumbers, peppers, squash, and tomatoes.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow herbs and vegetables.
+Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
+Other beloved garden vegetables love the heat, like squash, cucumbers, tomatoes, and peppers.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
 However, many flowers are sensitive to that much heat and sun, so research to find varieties that can handle the weather before planting outdoors.

-An indoor garden of greenery might also be lovely, so create an oasis within your home.
-An enclosed porch or sunroom is a great place to encourage plant growth, especially with plant stands and pots of all sizes.
+An indoor garden of greenery is also lovely.
+Look into house plants and create an oasis within your home.
+A sunroom or covered porch is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
 Your spring flower seed choices, whether they're annuals or perennials, can also often get an indoor start.

 Plant Seeds Outside With Direct Sow

 Prepare to deal with whatever hand nature deals you: Be ready for none of your seeds to sprout, all of them to come up, and anything in between.
-Your seedlings will need to survive wind, rain, critters and insects that crave tender greens, and sudden cold temperatures.
+Your seedlings will need to survive wind, rain, and sudden cold temperatures, as well as bugs and critters that crave tender greens.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors